For second-hand properties, the Property Transfer Tax in Canary Islands is set at 6.5%

 Barcelona offers a diverse property market, from chic city center apartments to historic homes in the Gothic Quarter, catering to various preferences and budgets.
 As a hub for startups and global businesses, the city is an ideal relocation choice for those seeking career opportunities and pleasant weather.

-🏠In the last two years, property prices in Barcelona peaked in August 2022 at 4,050 EUR/m².
-Conversely, the lowest average asking price was in November 2021, at 3,830 EUR/m².
+🏠In the last two years, property prices in Barcelona peaked in October 2024 at 4,168 EUR/m².
+Conversely, the lowest average asking price was in January 2024, at 3,907 EUR/m².

 If you're still weighing your location options, continue reading a guide with the best places for a holiday home in Spain, prices, and considerations for non-residents purchasing property.